Xepond/Xepond/README.md

 - 👋 Hi, I’m Süleyman Efe Polat or @Xepond .
 - 👀 I’m interested in music and a little bit gaming.
-- 🌱 I’m currently learning Machnine Learning/AI in Python language and practicing C/C++ languages.
+- 🌱 I’m currently learning mobile app development on Flutter/Dart and practicing C/C++ languages.
-- 💞️ I’m looking to collaborate on C/C++ projects at the moment.
-(23.03.2024)
+- 💞️ I’m looking to collaborate on any projects at the moment.
+(22.08.2024)
 - 📫 How to reach me: via email ce.sefepolat@gmail.com or via LinkedIn www.linkedin.com/in/sefepolat/ .
 - 🤩 Thank you for your interest!